g33ya/BubbleUp/gamedevplan.md

 ## Presentation of Content

-Briefly describe how the player will be taught the core material they are meant to learn.
-Avoid using walls of text, since people will not read them.
-Think instead of natural ways of teaching material iteratively and slowly.

 The player will learn about imposter syndrome through the dialogue of the characters (each representing different forms of imposters) and through the management of their stress and energy levels during the gameplay.
 The game will either show or not show interactable items to the player depending on their levels, representing how when one is suffering from imposter syndrome, it can almost “blind” them to the reality of things.

 ## Story (Brief)

-The Summary or TL;DR version of below
 The player works at a Boba Shop where they make drinks and interact with four characters, each with different personality types (busy bee, shy/athletic, relaxed/down to Earth, and the professor) and each suffers from different manifestations of imposter syndrome.
 Each day in the shop, you learn more about what each character does, how they suffer from Imposter Syndrome, and how to overcome your own stress and imposter syndrome.

 ## Storyboarding